Skip to main content

 Always-pass personnel setting

-Select entry groups that can always pass through the occupancy limit zone.
-Users belonging to the always-pass group can enter and exit regardless of the occupancy level, and they are not counted in the occupancy.
-The actual number of always-pass individuals present can be checked in the always-pass column of the occupancy limit zone list.
+You can select access groups that can always bypass the occupancy limit setting.
+Users who belong to the always bypass group can enter and exit regardless of the occupancy count and will not be counted in the occupancy numbers.
+Currently active members who are always bypassing can be seen in the always bypass occupants column in the occupancy limit settings list.

 Info